Qacimm/upgraded-fms-sdk-verifier/README.md

 You're probably here to test whether the upgraded fms sdk is working as expected and returning the correct values in your service, unless you're stalking me.
-In any case, please checkout to your branch (same as service name)
+In any case, please checkout to your service's branch (same as service name)

 The feature toggles used in your service is divided into files `active_vars.txt` which contains feature toggles invovked using `isActive` and `active_context_vars.txt` which contains feature toggles invovked using `isActiveForContextId` in your codebase.